-These are Frequently Asked Questions about university operations during the COVID-19 pandemic.
+This information addresses Frequently Asked Questions and information about university operations during the COVID-19 pandemic.
 This information will be updated as conditions change and new information is available.
-Questions and comments about this information can be directed to Bud Grimes, Office of University Relations, email@example.com.
+Questions and comments can be directed to Bud Grimes, Office of University Relations, email@example.com.

 - CARES Act: The Department of Education released funding for the Higher Education Emergency Relief Fund created as part of the Coronavirus Aid, Relief, and Economic Security Act or CARES Act.
 UT Martin received more than $2.5 million from these funds to support students facing urgent needs created by the coronavirus pandemic through emergency financial aid grants for expenses related to the disruption of campus operations.
 This includes eligible expenses under a student’s cost of attendance.
 CARES money has been added to students’ accounts and is ready to be accepted.
 Learn more here.